shai-baranes/MISC/README.md

  - [F7] keyboard key (like unix history, get the list of user prompts to the console - and you can toggle between prompts using the arrows)
  - echo hello world > tmp.txt (create a file with the text "hello world" in it)
  - echo sinderela >> tmp.txt (append the text "sinderela" to the end of the file tmp.txt. note that w/o the >> it replaces the existing content)
+ - type tmp.txt (read the content of the file tmp.txt; equivalent to 'cat' in Unix)

 ## pip/venv related (new to me; note that UV does it better!):